 Designed by architects Kengo Kuma and Associates, the ultra-modern Starbucks in Dazaifu sits next to traditional Japanese houses along the main shopping street.

-If you love the juxtaposition of modern design next to traditional Japanese elements, then you must visit the Starbucks coffee shop.
-I normally like to visit local coffee shops and not visit any franchised stores, but the Starbucks in Daizaifu on the main street is unique and is totally worth visiting.
+If you love the juxtaposition of modern design and traditional Japanese elements, then you must visit the Starbucks in Dazaifu.
+I normally like to visit local coffee shops and not visit any franchised stores, but the Dazaifu Starbucks is unique and is totally worth visiting.